 You can't know for sure if your driver's license was among the 10.9 million that were exposed.
-(Equifax's breach website lets you know if you were potentially affected; it doesn't list the information on you that might have been pilfered.)
+(Equifax's breach website lets you know if you were potentially affected but it doesn't list the information on you that might have been pilfered.)
 But, if you ever filed a dispute with the credit bureau and/or gave them your driver's license number, you should probably change those digits.
 Which means you probably need to go to the DMV.
 It's really the only way to make sure your information stays safe going forward.

 Get essential money news & money moves with the Easy Money newsletter.

 Free in your inbox each Friday.